ElshadHu/mark-guard/README.md

 You change code.
 You forget to update docs. mark-guard parses the AST of your old code (from git) and your new code (on disk), extracts a semantic diff of exported symbols, and produces a structured summary of what changed in the public API.
 It then feeds that diff plus your current markdown docs to an LLM and writes the updated docs back to disk.

 Text diffs are noisy and miss the point.
-AST-level diffing tells you exactly what changed in the public API — which is exactly what documentation cares about.
+AST-level diffing tells you exactly what changed in the public API which is exactly what documentation cares about.

 ## Status

 End-to-end pipeline works.
-Hardening in progress (see docs/day8.md for the improvement plan).
+I might change the prompt section with detailed `XML` and precise prompt.
+Other parts depend while I test other codbases I will figure out more

 | Phase | Description | Status |
 |---|---|---|